In the Spotlight – Caroline Abbott

 Caroline Abbott is a former child of domestic violence who is now a self-published writer, blogger, and community advocate, working to support and empower others who are impacted.
 She is a passionate supporter of CDV’s work and role model for what a former child of domestic violence can become.

 The domestic violence Caroline grew up with was non-physical.
 She represents hundreds of millions of men, women, and children who experience this type of domestic violence in childhood, which has a profound and lasting impact on their lives.
-She felt always on edge, guilty for her inability to protect her siblings, and most of all, driven by the need for approval and validation.
+She always felt on edge, guilty for her inability to protect her siblings, and, most of all, driven by the need for approval and validation.
 Although she was the model daughter, her efforts and accomplishments went unnoticed and unrewarded, which left her feeling intrinsically WORTHLESS.

 But as years passed, she began to slowly awaken to the Truth.
 A series of experiences, interactions with others, and her own actions slowly led to a realization that she is not worthless but is actually accomplished!
 This ultimately was the catalyst for change in her life.

-After pursuing other educational and healing resources, which brought even greater empowerment and sense of worth, Caroline was inspired to give back.
-She trained to be a domestic violence advocate and funneled her passion for writing and journal entries into a self-published book, A Journey through Emotional Abuse: from Bondage to Freedom.
+After pursuing other educational and healing resources, which brought even greater empowerment and a sense of worth, Caroline was inspired to give back.
+She trained to be a domestic violence advocate and funneled her passion for writing and journal entries into a self-published book, A Journey through Emotional Abuse: From Bondage to Freedom.
 She started a blog (www.carolineabbott.com), sharing information, resources, and words of support to educate and empower others.
 She also extended her efforts through Facebook, feeling a great sense of healing from giving help and hope to others.